ida-arbeitszeit/arbeitszeitapp/docs/hosting.rst

 .. py:data:: SQLALCHEMY_DATABASE_URI

    The address of the database used for persistence.
+The application has been tested with PostgreSQL and SQLite databases.

    Default: ``"sqlite:////tmp/arbeitszeitapp.db"``